-With UK Operations and Resilience we act as the coordinating body for the Army's support to civil authorities in the event of a crisis or large scale event within the UK requiring military support.
-The type of support provided is dependent on the situation, but can range from delivering niche capabilities that would be otherwise unavailable to civil authorities or augmenting capability through provision of additional manpower or assets.
-Past examples of the Army's involvement in supporting UK Resilience include: the Olympic Games in 2012, flooding in the South West of England in 2014 and flooding in the North West in 2016.
+Regional Command acts as the coordinating body for the Army's support to civil authorities, in the event of a crisis or large scale event that requires military support.
+The type of support provided is dependent on the situation, but can range from delivering niche capabilities, which would otherwise be unavailable to civil authorities, or augmenting capability through provision of additional manpower or assets.
+Past examples of the Army's involvement in supporting UK Resilience include: Floods (North West 2016, South West 2014), the Olympic Games (2012), Foot and Mouth (2001).

-The Army Cadets aim to inspire young people between 12 and 18 years old to challenge their limits, grow their abilities and go further in life; we deliver this through the community-based Army Cadet Force and the school-based Combined Cadet Force, the latter also has cadets from the Royal Navy, Royal Marines and RAF as well as Army Cadets.
+The Army Cadets aim to inspire young people between 12 and 18 years old to challenge their limits, grow their abilities and go further in life; we deliver this through the community-based Army Cadet Force and the school-based Combined Cadet Force, the latter also has cadets from the Royal Navy, Royal Marines and Royal Air Force.

 Regional Command delivers the Army’s UK Engagement Mission which is to ensure that all communities throughout the UK understand the role of their Army and the varied tasks the Army undertakes in order to secure UK interests at home and abroad.
 We are working to ensure the Army of the future is well manned with the best talent and the right skills, and is fully representative of UK society.